HHS says it will begin reforms of organ donation system after federal investigation finds ‘horrifying’ problems

 Donation after circulatory death

 One issue involves organs procured from patients who aren’t brain-dead.
 Although most donations in the US come from people who are brain-dead, there are other circumstances in which a patient may become an organ donor.
-It’s called donation after circulatory death, or DCD, and it has become much more common in recent years, although some experts question the ethics of the practice.
+It’s called donation after circulatory death, or DCD, and it has become much more common in recent years.
+Some experts question the ethics of the practice.

 A donation after brain death is defined by the Organ Procurement and Transplantation Network as “the organ recovery process that may occur following death by irreversible cessation of cerebral and brain stem function; characterized by absence of electrical activity in the brain, blood flow to the brain, and brain function as determined by clinical assessment of responses.”